VERSION 1, CREATED: JUNE 2002, LAST UPPDATE: 1 FEBRUARY 2023

 You have the possibly to object to your personal data being used for direct marketing.
 This objection also covers the analyses of personal data (known as profiling) which are carried out for direct marketing purposes.
 By direct marketing is meant all types of outreach marketing measures (e.g. via regular post, email or SMS).
 Marketing measures where you as a customer have actively chosen to use one of our services or otherwise sought us out in order to know more about our services is not counted as direct marketing.
 If you object to direct marketing we will stop processing your data for that purpose and cease all types of direct marketing.

-The Swedish Data Protection Authority (Datainspektionen/Integritetsskyddsmyndigheten) is responsible for monitoring the application of legislation.
+The Swedish Authority for Privacy Protection (Integritetsskyddsmyndigheten) is responsible for monitoring the application of legislation.
 Anyone who believes that a company is handling their personal data in an improper way may submit a complaint to the Swedish Data Protection Authority.
 If you believe that your personal data is being handled in contravention of the current law you can lodge a complaint directly with us or with the Swedish Data Protection Authority.

-Our Data Protection Officer is Gillie Abbotts-Jones, which can be contacted either by emailing firstname.lastname@example.org or by sending a query to our postal address in the section “Contact us” above.
+If you need to get in contact with our Data Protection Officer you can either email us at email@example.com or by sending a query to our postal address in the section “Contact us” above

 If you have any questions related to this please contact us via email at firstname.lastname@example.org or by telephone on 08-507 420 00.